 Nearly everyone has experienced the bliss of new love.
 Infatuation symptoms are not difficult to recognize or understand—constant preoccupation with someone, day-dreaming, butterflies when you’re planning on seeing them, smiling like an idiot, gushing to your friends constantly, or turning any benign conversation about a deal on avocados into an excuse to discuss their glittering eyes.
 But infatuation causes actual chemical effects in the body that can lead to physical symptoms that you may not necessarily equate with the joyfulness of being in love.

-Here are a few infatuation symptoms you may encounter when you’re really interested in someone:
+Here are a few infatuation symptoms you should be ready for:

 Raging dopamine levels do all kinds of things to your brain and body, and one of them is majorly clouding your judgment.
 Yes, your new boo is probably absolutely wonderful, but the chance that their completely and utterly perfect is pretty slim.
 If the way they smack their lips when they eat ribs is just freakin’ adorable now, give it time to simmer before you declare it’s your favorite thing about them.

 In crisis mode, your brain narrows its scope down to a singular focus—what’s essentially tunnel vision.
 That means that when you’re preoccupied with a new special someone, your brain may be dropping off its list all the other things that aren’t “important.”
 If you’re driving home with every intention of stopping at the bank, you may find yourself in your driveway before you even realize you’ve forgotten.

 3. Sour Stomach

 When the stakes are high, your anxiety levels naturally heighten, and that can drop your desire to eat.
 If you’ve been on cloud nine lately and you’re finding that your stomach isn’t cooperating, this may be the reason why.